mbmc/FiInfo/README.md

 &#8226; Fi Info allows you to see and keep track of which network you're connected to (WiFi, Sprint, T-Mobile), and at which speed (2G, 3G, 4G).

 &#8226; Events recorded:
-- phone shutdown
+- airplane mode on/off
-- phone boot up
+- phone on/off
+- WiFi on/off
-- connecting to WiFi
+- connected to WiFi
-- connecting to GSM
+- connected to cell service
-- change of speed while on GSM
+- cell service speed change

+&#8226; 1x1 widget displaying current connectivity

+&#8226; 4x1 widget to switch carrier from home screen (configurable)

-&#8226; Notifications will be triggered for any WiFi / GSM event.
+&#8226; Notifications will be triggered for any WiFi, cell or disconnect event

-&#8226; PR welcome (especially design :)

 #### Screenshots